Language Detoxification with Attribute-Discriminative Latent Space

-To validate our ADLM, we conduct language generation task on RealToxicityPrompts~\cite{realtoxicprompt} and dialogue generation task on ToxiChat~\cite{toxichat} and DialogueSafe~\cite{dialoguesafety} for detoxification.
+To validate our ADLM, we conduct two detoxification experiments: the language generation task on RealToxicityPrompts~\cite{realtoxicprompt} and dialogue generation task on ToxiChat~\cite{toxichat} and DialogueSafe~\cite{dialoguesafety}.
 Further, we show the general applicability of our method to attribute-controlled language generation on a sentiment-controlled text generation task (Appendix~\ref{appendix:sentiment}).
-The experimental details are given in the Appendix~\ref{appendix:dataset}.
+In this section, we will discuss the experimental setup and results for two tasks.
+For more detailed explanation of the experimental setups, please refer to Appendix~\ref{appendix:dataset}.
 The code is available at \url{https://github.com/jin8/ADLM}.